-Status: This condition remains unchanged for the year ended June 30, 2020.
+Status: Conditions a, b were corrected; c remains unchanged for the year ended June 30, 2019.

 Recommendation: We recommend that the District remove all dormant clubs from the Extraclassroom Activities Funds and, at the discretion of the Board, distribute funds from these dormant clubs to other active clubs.